kwokyto/developing-meaningful-indicators/others/other_visualisations.md

 ## Netflix Originals

-This was done in collaboration with Valerie, and over our shared love in Netflix.
+This was done in collaboration with Valerie over our shared love in Netflix.

 ![netflix_1](./netflix/1.png)